Shahrukh1003/Fair/UPGRADE_SUMMARY.md

 "Banks use AI for loan decisions, but these models can become biased over time.
 Current tools only detect bias after customers are harmed.
 We need predictive monitoring."

 ### 2. Solution
-"FairLens v2.0 predicts fairness drift before it crosses legal thresholds, provides tamper-proof audit trails, and enables transparent compliance through blockchain anchoring."
+"BiasCheck v2.0 predicts fairness drift before it crosses legal thresholds, provides tamper-proof audit trails, and enables transparent compliance through blockchain anchoring."

 ### 3. Innovation
-"Unlike existing fairness tools that are reactive, FairLens is predictive.
+"Unlike existing fairness tools that are reactive, BiasCheck is predictive.
 We detect declining trends and alert teams before bias affects customers."

 ### 4. Technical Highlights
 - Temporal trend analysis with moving averages